Pylons/pyramid/docs/narr/hybrid.rst

 useful ``__getitem__`` method.
 So we'll need to associate this route configuration with a non-default root factory in order to create a useful hybrid application.
-To that end, let's imagine that we've created a root factory looks like so in a module named ``routes.py``:
+To that end, let's imagine that we've created a root factory that looks like so in a module named ``routes.py``:

 .. code-block:: python
    :linenos: